 See Supplier Deposits for more information.
 This field is NOT for regular payments – regular payments are added when processing a supplier invoice.

-NOTE: A new Advanced Purchase will be created with your default Input Method: Stock First or Invoice First; the input method cannot be changed.
-To change your default input method, go to Settings -> General Settings -> Purchase process customisation.
-Advanced Purchases that have been converted from existing Purchase Orders will have the input method selected in the existing purchase order.
+NOTE: Advanced Purchases that have been converted from existing Purchase Orders will have the input method selected in the existing purchase order.
+New Advanced Purchases will take the order of whichever (stock received or invoice) is authorised first.
 This guide focuses on Invoice First orders; however, the process is almost identical for Stock First purchases.

 To process invoices for an Advanced Purchase: